Aliases for SPN Gene

 GeneCards Summary for SPN Gene

 SPN (Sialophorin) is a Protein Coding gene.
-Diseases associated with SPN include mental retardation, autosomal dominant 24 and myeloid sarcoma.
-Among its related pathways are Hemostasis and Epstein-Barr virus infection.
+Diseases associated with SPN include mental retardation, autosomal dominant 24 and aleukemic monocytic leukemia cutis.
+Among its related pathways are Epstein-Barr virus infection and Hemostasis.
 GO annotations related to this gene include transmembrane signaling receptor activity.

 UniProtKB/Swiss-Prot for SPN Gene